-The IGPBS provides the first year core curriculum for PhD graduate students interested in becoming biomedical researchers.
-At the beginning of year two, students select a thesis and research advisor.
-Depending upon the faculty member chosen, a student will receive a PhD in one of eight doctoral degree granting programs.
-Students admitted to the IGPBS receive an annual stipend of at least $24,000 plus a tuition waiver, with similar financial support throughout their PhD program.
-Students may also apply for fellowships that in some cases provide a larger annual stipend (e.g. Madison and Lila Self Graduate Fellowship, Kansas University Training Program in Neurological and Rehabilitation Sciences).
-Alumni who have been awarded with a fellowship may be viewed on our departmental awards page.
+The IGPBS provides the first-year core curriculum for Ph.D. graduate students interested in becoming biomedical researchers.
+The core curriculum consists of courses in Proteins and Metabolism, Molecular Genetics, Cell Structure, and Cell Communication and focuses heavily on critical evaluation of published literature.
+Two additional courses - Introduction to Research Ethics and Biographics - and basic science department interaction days, complete the fall semester.
+The students are introduced to potential mentors looking for students through the Faculty Research Series in the first quarter (August - October) after which they complete three, eight-week rotations.
+At the beginning of year two, students select a thesis and research adviser.
+Depending upon the faculty member chosen, a student will receive a PhD in one of eight doctoral degree-granting programs.
+Students admitted to the IGPBS program receive an annual stipend of at least $37,400, plus a tuition waiver, with similar financial support throughout their PhD program.
+Students may also apply for fellowships (Madison and Lila Self Graduate Fellowship, Kansas University Training Program in Neurological and Rehabilitation Sciences).

 Students admitted to the IGPBS may choose among the following Ph.D. programs in which to receive their degrees.